-Saudi Arabia Turns Blind Eye
+Saudi Arabia Turns Blind Eye To Rising Youth Suicide Rates

 In March 2012, a young Saudi man jumped off a bridge in central Riyadh.
 Video footage of the scene not only confirmed that his suicide was a public act, but also triggered a wide debate in the media and the recent release of alarming statistics by the Ministry of the Interior.
 Suicide, particularly among young men and women, is indeed on the rise in this conservative and pious kingdom where the only justified reason for deliberately killing oneself is martyrdom in the name of God, though ulamas (scholars of Islamic law) strongly disagree among themselves about jihadi suicide bombers.